TheBrosProj/notes/README.md

 - TODO list
 - Notes
 - Slick UI
+- AI (of course its 2024 what do you expect)

 ## TODO
 - Implement AI tools to common note taking scenarios like summarization and referencing